AlfredoDiodati/scoredriven_validation/docs/ABM_SYSTEM_MCS_VALIDATION.md

 Mean loss per configuration runs from 0.11816 to 0.16329, average 0.13083.

-**The confidence set contains one configuration, `cop_0191`, and no test accepted it.** Every round rejected down to the last two models; the last round, `cop_0191` against `cop_0148`, rejected with p = 0.0011, meaning 11 of the 10,000 resamples produced a larger statistic than the observed one. et_al's `mcs` reports this as a set reached by exhaustion rather than by an accepted test, and its confidence level carries no meaning in that case.
+**The confidence set contains one configuration, `cop_0191`.** Each round tests whether every configuration still in the set has the same expected loss, and drops the worst one when that is rejected.
+Every round rejected down to the last two models; the last round, `cop_0191` against `cop_0148`, rejected with p = 0.0011, meaning 11 of the 10,000 resamples produced a larger statistic than the observed one.
+That p-value is the evidence against `cop_0148` having the same expected loss as `cop_0191`, and `cop_0148` is the one dropped.
+With one configuration left there is nothing to compare it with, and its MCS p-value is 1 by construction.

+Hansen, Lunde and Nason's coverage result holds in this case as in any other: the set contains the configurations with the smallest expected loss with probability asymptotically at least `1 - alpha`, and when that configuration is unique the set converges to it.
+A set of one is what the procedure returns when the data separate the best configuration from all the others. et_al's `mcs` reports it with `converged = 0`, which records only that no round was accepted.

 The configurations eliminated last, with their losses over the 1000 replicates: